ixofoundation/ixo-client-sdk/README.md

 ## Wallet API <a id='wallet-api' />

-`makeWallet(source, serializationPwd)`: Create a new wallet <a id='makeWallet' />
+`makeWallet(source)`: Create a new wallet <a id='makeWallet' />

-- `source`: Either a mnemonic string, a serialized wallet string, or a plain object representing a wallet state (possibly obtained via `toJSON()` -see below for details).
+- `source`: Either a mnemonic string or a plain object representing a wallet state (possibly obtained via `toJSON()` -see below for details).
 Optional.

   If empty, a brand new wallet is generated.
 If a mnemonic string, recovers a wallet based on the mnemonic.
-If serialized wallet, deserializes it.
 If a state object, revives the wallet using that state.

-- `serializationPwd`: Serializations involve encryption so a password is *required* if the first parameter is an encryption string.

 `makeWallet` returns a wallet object with the following
 properties: